great-expectations/great_expectations/docs/terms/validation_result.md

   - `exception_traceback` contains the traceback of the raised exception, if an exception was raised.
   - `exception_message` contains the message associated with the raised exception, if an exception was raised.

-You may also interact with an `ExpectationSuiteValidationResult` object, which is configured to match the values that are saved to the Validation Result Store.
+You may also interact with an `ExpectationSuiteValidationResult` object, which matches the values that are saved to the Validation Result Store.
 These are:

 - **success:** A `true` or `false` indicator of whether all the Expectations in the Expectation Suite passed.
 - **evaluation_parameters:** The Evaluation Parameters and their values at the time when the Expectation Suite was Validated.